iashchak/ai-tools/README.md

    conda env update --file environment.yml
    ```

+### Prerequisites

+- Python 3.8 or higher
+- PyTorch 1.9 or higher
+- Hugging Face Transformers library

 ## Usage

-To run the project, execute the Jupyter Notebook `notebooks/train.ipynb`.
+To run the project, execute the Jupyter Notebook `notebooks/process_interview_questions`.
 This will download the dataset, create question-answer pairs, train the model, and test it with some example questions.

 ## Roadmap

-- [x] Data collection from Wikipedia
+- [x] Data collection
 - [x] Dataset creation (question-answer pairs)
 - [x] Model training using Hugging Face Transformers
 - [x] Model evaluation and testing